minkiele/minkiele.github.io/packages/public/src/apps/Cruciverba/README.md

 On mobile devices it can be hard to toggle the block, you may have to focus on an input and then *very rapidly* double tap the cell.

-You should try the *Incroci Obbligati* mode, it seriously helped me to solve some scheme that were *DOOOOMED* on paper.
+You should try the templates for *Incroci Obbligati*, *Ricerca di Parole Crociate* and *Cornici Concentriche* modes, they seriously helped me to solve some schemes that were hoplessly *DOOOOMED* on paper.
 Inspired by that I added some other recurring schemes in the *Settimana Enigmistica*.